 Over 400mg of Glucosamine per Tablespoon

-Let's focus on Glucosamine.
-It is a compound dogs and humans naturally embed in the joints' cartilage; at a chemical level, it is a chain of proteins and sugars bound together.
+Let’s focus on Glucosamine.
+It is a compound that both dogs and humans naturally embed in the joints’ cartilage.
+At a chemical level, it is a chain of proteins and sugars bound together.
 Glucosamine plays a huge role in making our mobility as smooth as possible:

 - it is naturally anti-inflammatory